 New games, trends, and events will continue to provide brands with growing exposure options.
 Beyond direct partnerships and collaborations, ancillary opportunities also present:

 Taking Advantage of Market Volatility: Developments in esports arise at a much higher rate than traditional sports.
 New games are continuously disrupting the market — and the fan following is often immediate.

 Apex Legends amassed 1m players just 8 hours after its launch in February 2019.
-This year in April, the closed beta of Valorant hit a new Twitch record when it logged a total watch time of 34m hours (with a peak viewership of 1.7m) on the first day.
+In 2020, the closed beta of Valorant hit a new Twitch record when it logged a total watch time of 34m hours (with a peak viewership of 1.7m) on the first day.